reisir/settings/README.md

 - [ ] Better (custom ?) colour picker that can handle alpha
 - [ ] Another way to select file other than Drag & Drop
 - [ ] Separate generator tabs into their own skins?
 Make Settings into a suite just for building settings skins?
+- [x] Check if containers can be taller than their contents without affecting flow
+  - It affects flow
 - [x] LeftMouseUpAction override instead of using info variables
 - [x] Add way to change the icon font per Icon
 - [x] Make the skin remember the scroll position when variables are changed and the skin is refreshed